Zebulon Vance: Governor, 2nd term

 Vance was reelected as governor in 1864, defeating former supporter, Unionist Democrat, and now peace candidate William Woods Holden.

 In early April 1865, General William T. Sherman's troops neared Raleigh, North Carolina.
 Vance wrote to Sherman requesting a meeting, hoping to prevent the state's capital city from being pillaged.
-He requested safe conduct to discuss suspending hostilities and ending the war.
+He requested safe conduct to discuss North Carolina surrendering to the Union.
 Two of Vance's men met with Sherman; although they did not reach an agreement about ending the war, they did save Raleigh.
 Sherman was willing to talk to Vance, but by then Vance had been called to meet with Confederate President Jefferson Davis and his cabinet in Charlotte, North Carolina.
 At that meeting, the Confederate government released Vance from any obligations to defend the Confederacy.

-On April 26, 1865, Vance learned that Confederate General Joseph E. Johnston surrendered his forces to Sherman at the James Bennett farmhouse near Durham, North Carolina.
+On April 26, 1865, Vance learned that Confederate General Joseph E. Johnston had surrendered his forces to Sherman at the James Bennett farmhouse near Durham, North Carolina.
 On April 28, Vance gave a final proclamation to the people of his state, telling both civilians and soldiers "to retire quietly in their homes, and exert themselves in preserving order".
 He then surrendered to General John M. Schofield in the west parlor of Blandwood Mansion in Greensboro, North Carolina on May 2, 1865.
 Schofield accepted Vance's surrender and told him to go to Statesville, North Carolina where Mrs. Vance and their children were living, as he had no orders for Vance's arrest.

 Some have said that Vance left Raleigh when it was captured by Sherman and that his house in Statesville was a temporary state capitol.
 These claims emerged as part of a political attack against Vance by Republicans during the 1876 governor's race.
 There is no evidence that Vance conducted official business in Statesville; rather, it seems he relinquished the office of governor once he left Raleigh.

 On May 29, 1865, William Woods Holden, Vance's former political opponent, was appointed governor of North Carolina by President Andrew Johnson.